Jaked222/FitnessTracker/README.md

 problems with the accuracy of GPS. checking accelerometer on standing still could be useful to becoming more accurate.
 Longer intervals may help with this in the context of walking.

+experiencing a minor bug where the distance between stopping and starting walking will be added to the total walking distance, despite code made to usually stop this from happening.